mazino2d/mazino2d.github.io/_posts/2023-06-13-classification-metrics.md

 This metric is not used heavily in the context of classification.
 Yet it can work really well for **imbalanced problems** and seems like **a great companion/alternative to accuracy**.

-## 13. Matthews Correlation Coefficient MCC
+## 13. Matthews Correlation Coefficient

 It’s a **correlation between predicted classes and ground truth**.
 It can be calculated based on values from the confusion matrix.
 Alternatively, you could also calculate the correlation between `y_true` and `y_pred`.